Skip to main content

 The l10nEditor has a special argument that allows specifying a callback function that is invoked when the translations change.
 This callback function can update the live preview.
 The following example adds a button to open the l10n editor panel.
 When translations are changed, the live preview is updated accordingly.

-import { Builder } from "tripetto";
+import { Builder } from "@tripetto/builder";

-import { run } from "tripetto-runner-autoscroll";
+import { run } from "@tripetto/runner-autoscroll";

-import l10nContract from "tripetto-runner-autoscroll/builder/l10n";
+import l10nContract from "@tripetto/runner-autoscroll/builder/l10n";

 // Create a new builder instance